 Hi!
 If you’ve landed here, you’re either just snooping around or a reporter just now discovering GoFraudMe.
 This page is intended for the latter so if you’re the former, just distract yourself with this thing.

 Alright, so let’s get a little background out of the way.
 Hey, I’m Adrienne.
 I’m a media professional from the fringes of the accounting and finance industries.
 I first got interested in GoFundMe fraud in early 2015 after I and dozens of fellow animal welfare folks were unsuccessful in getting an obvious fraud shut down, you can read some more about that here.
-To date, that fundraiser we raised hell about is still up.
+That fundraiser was finally removed after a long court case awarded custody of the cat to the Humane Society of Tampa Bay.
 The cat involved in it was actually an international story; I’ll tell you all about it if you interview me.
 When I’m not writing about GoFundMe fraud, I’m probably hitting the trail in the forest, enjoying a nice IPA, or posting cat pics to Instagram.

 GoFraudMe.com was founded in April 2016.
 The project was originally just a Facebook page, which was founded in early 2015 or something, don’t quote us on that.